 There’s a very nice Bulgarian fable about the bird, the lobster, and the fish.
 They were tied to a wheelbarrow that had to be pulled from point A to point B. They all tried really hard, but because each one was pulling in a different direction, they never got the job done.
 Simply put, their actions were not coherent.

-Strategy & Portfolio Kanban
+The Portfolio Kanban Strategy

 I’ve been lucky enough a few times in my life when I was able to connect the dots between different concepts to ultimately create a new idea.
 My struggle with strategy took place at the same time when we were conceptualizing and to an extent pioneering the Portfolio Kanban method*.